raspberrypi/documentation/configuration/config-txt.md

 | 2 | Normal HDMI mode (Sound will be sent if supported and enabled) |

 ##### config_hdmi_boost
 Configures the signal strength of the HDMI interface.
 Default is 0.
-Try 4 if you have interference issues with hdmi.
+Try 4 if you have interference issues with HDMI.
 7 is the maximum.

 ##### hdmi_group
 This defines the HDMI output group to be either [CEA](http://en.wikipedia.org/wiki/Consumer_Electronics_Association) (Consumer Electronics Association - the standard typically used by TVs) or DMT (Display Monitor Timings - the standard typically used by monitors).
 This setting should be used in conjunction with `hdmi_mode`.